 Christmas at the Charles Dickens Museum

 Charles Dickens pretty much invented Christmas as we know it.
 Christmas isn’t Christmas without at least one rendition of Charles Dickens’ “A Christmas Carol”.
 Come Christmas the Charles Dickens House is decorated in high Victorian style.
 Stepping across the threshold of 48 Doughty Street in December is to enter Christmas past.
 Sprigs of holly and candles are everywhere you look.
 The drawing room boasts a magnificent Christmas tree.
 Presents containing toys for the Dickens children crowd around the base of the tree.
-Check the museum website for details of special Christmas events both online and in real life.
+Check the museum website for details of special Christmas events.

 How to get to the Charles Dickens Museum and other essential information